madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 **adopt a greedy approach** and schedule subgoals with such predicates as early as possible.

-The benefits of this approach are two fold:
+The benefits of this approach are twofold:

  1. Combinatorially, there are fewer orderings to consider as placement of logical subgoals are restricted.
- 2. Variables of scheduled subgoals are propagated to the remaining alternatives to relax the dataflow constraints as described above.
-This would lead to further opportunities to apply the greedy schedule.
+ 2. More importantly, variables of scheduled subgoals are propagated to the remaining alternatives to relax the dataflow constraints as described above.
+ This would lead to further opportunities to apply the greedy scheduling principle.

 Scheduling of subgoals fit nicely into a graph where the edges are labelled with subgoals to schedule and orderings are the paths from the root to vertices with